overcast-day/media-library-application/README.md

 extend it to other media types that libraries usually have such as Comics and DvDs and Audiobooks
 - Create a Library class that contains a list of all catalogues, so users can have the option of creating their own catalogue and are not just limited to 'Library' and 'Favorites'.

+As my project is currently configured, users can only interact with the GUI that displays LibraryAppUI using Swing.
+It does not make use of the LibraryApp class and does not allow users to interact with the app through the console.
+However, both are implemented.